dobraczka/kiez/NEW_IN_THIS_RELEASE.md

-New in 0.3.2
+New in 0.3.3
 ============

-- Fixed some version constraints of dependencies
+- Patch IPython vulnerability by setting it to >=7.31.1